waseem-code7/Forklift-Index-Page/README.md

 An AWS Lambda function that validates the outcome of deployment, and updates the relevant databases with the final deployment status.

 ### Forklift Reverse Proxy [Link](https://github.com/waseem-code7/forklift-reverse-proxy)
 This service handles client requests for build files.
-It does not directly access S3; instead, it forwards the request to the ForkLift Scheduler, which streams the required build files back to the client through the reverse proxy.
+It does not directly access S3; instead, it forwards the request to the Forklift Scheduler, which streams the required build files back to the client through the reverse proxy.

 ## Database Schemas
 Auth Database